PeopleLogic Business Solutions (P) Ltd.,

 You’re avoiding a compensation conversation

-If a strong candidate is weighing your C2H offer against a competitor’s permanent role, the contract structure alone won’t close that gap.
-Make the total proposition compelling — or lose the candidate.
+If a strong candidate is choosing between your C2H offer and a competitor’s permanent offer, the contract structure alone won’t close that gap.
+You need to make the total proposition compelling.

 The role requires deep institutional continuity

-Leadership positions, roles with significant client relationships, or functions where the learning curve extends beyond a year are better served by permanent hiring from the outset.
+Leadership positions, roles with significant client relationships, or functions where the learning curve extends beyond a year — these are better served by permanent hiring from the outset.

 Conversion intent isn’t genuine